Shaf8808/PP4-news-site/README.md

 Changing the login templates of Django Allauth (login, signup html files etc.) to improve UI and inherit styling of my own templates and css

-Make sure to detail the ability for the site admin to post articles, reviews and releases through the website
+Make sure to detail the ability for the site admin to post articles, reviews and releases through the website, as well as the ability to edit and delete them.

-Testing
+**3 types of Users:**

+A user who is not authenticated and doesn't have an account

+A user who IS authenticated and has a registered account on the site

+A superuser (myself) who is the administrator (and builder) of the site with special privileges

+**Testing**

 An error with data type being an integear unable to be converted to a datetimefield